 As mentioned in the previous section, there is a core set of data types to be considered within the OPTIMAI project.
 Not all data within the project necessarily constitute research data; however, the DMP should make provision for the management of all data.
-Furthermore, the type of data being considered impacts upon its purpose, use and availability in terms of long-term data management practices.
-At this stage in OPTIMAI, we consider that there are six main data types that can be used as umbrella terms within the project.
+In OPTIMAI we consider six main data types that can be used as umbrella terms within the project.

-- Project management data these datasets are maintained to support the administration, management and dissemination activities of the OPTIMAI project; they are unlikely to be needed to be made available for any wider use. - Primary data collected by partner in OPTIMAI these are datasets collected by OPTIMAI partners for the purposes of carrying out a project task.
-This can, for example, be data relating to a specific software module, results of interviews or surveys, or part of an evaluation. - Secondary data (not publicly available) these previously collected datasets that have been provided to the OPTIMAI project that is not publicly available. - Input Data Stream Data collected from hardware devices, cameras, sensors etc. - Derived data these are datasets created from the output of processing activity by a specific software module in OPTIMAI. - Publicly available dataset these are datasets that are already available to researchers.
-They include, but are not necessarily limited to, training or benchmark data that support the development of machine learning/deep learning models. - Synthetic / generated data - these are any datasets that are created for specific purposes within the project that do not contain 'real' data.
+- Project management data datasets maintained to support the administration, management and dissemination activities of the OPTIMAI project; they are unlikely to be needed to be made available for any wider use. - Primary data collected by partner in OPTIMAI datasets collected by OPTIMAI partners for the purposes of carrying out a project task.
+This can, for example, be data relating to a specific software module, results of interviews or surveys, or part of an evaluation.

+- Secondary data (not publicly available) previously collected datasets that have been provided to the OPTIMAI project that is not publicly available. - Input Data Stream data collected from hardware devices, cameras, sensors etc. - Derived data -datasets created from the output of processing activity by a specific software module in OPTIMAI. - Publicly available dataset datasets that are already available to researchers.
+They include, but are not necessarily limited to, training or benchmark data that support the development of machine learning/deep learning models. - Synthetic / generated data - any datasets created for specific purposes within the project that do not contain 'real' data.
 Examples may include data resembling a specific manufacturing activity created for testing and demonstration purposes within the project.